Sea World San Diego

 All those shows, exhibits and rides will be described below in more detail.
 Also, see special Christmas celebration details at the end of this article.

-Explorer’s Reef is a covered but open exhibit that allows visitors to interact with a variety of fish.
+Explorer’s Reef is a covered but open exhibit that allows visitors to interact with a variety of fish and sharks.
 Young children especially enjoy petting Mantas, Cleaner fish and Bamboo Sharks.

 Right next to the reef you can explore the newest souvenir store, The SeaWorld store.
 You probably should refrain from taking the kids there as you enter the park.
 Otherwise, you will be carrying their souvenirs all day long.

-Shamu and his friends the killer whales (Orcas) show off their natural and learned behavior with the help of their trainers.
+Shamu and his friends the killer whales (Orcas) show off their natural behavior as they interact with their trainers.
 The show used to be called believe, but was upgraded to the current show recently.

 Expect to be dazzled by high-flying tricks, the music, the multimedia presentations, the new fountains and the playfulness of the whales.